 - Aussie makers ;) #woo

 If you're wanting to build a no code mobile app, then meet Thunkable.
-As we know, building an sort of application takes time and normally have to learn programming or outsource to developers which isn't cheap.
+As we know, building any sort of application takes time and you normally would have to learn programming or outsource to developers, which isn't cheap.
 Not to mention, the amount of planning that takes place.

 There are some great apps that have been built by other fellow Thunkable, which helps motivate what's possible to build.